-Tell us what you want your portraits to portray; when people look at your pictures, do you want them to see a family that is easy-going?
+Or a mix!
+It’s good to let us know so that we’re all on the same page with what you hope to capture from the shoot.
+Tell us what you want your photos to portray; when people look at your pictures, do you want them to see a couple that is easy-going?
 Fun?
 Energetic?
 Warm?
-Serious?
 Think of some descriptive words you’d like people to use when they see your images.
-This will help us choose poses, looks and styles that will suit the overall impression you want to display with your finished portraits.
+This will help us choose locations, looks and styles that will suit the overall impression you want to display with your finished portraits.

 What should I wear?

 Plain, solid colours are almost always best.
 The point of a great portrait is to see, appreciate and cherish the faces in the photograph.
-So we don’t want anything in the photograph that distracts the eye from going right to the expressions of you and your loved ones.
+So we don’t want anything in the photograph that distracts the eye from going right to the expressions of you and your loved one.
 This means avoiding extremely bright colours, prints and logos.
-You don’t have to colour-coordinate everyone, but it can be fun to pick an accent colour for everyone to wear.
+You don’t have to colour-coordinate, but it can be fun to pick an accent colour for you both to wear.
 It could be a scarf, a hat, a tie or a pendant.
-We don’t want everyone to be too matchy-matchy though, as that can be a little cheesy!
+We don’t want you to be too matchy-matchy though, as that can be a little cheesy!
 But why not tie-in a colour theme in your portraits to make them pop a little more?

 Avoid patterns.
-It’s okay if one family member has a simple stripe or a basic design, but too many intricate patterns detract from faces.
+It’s okay if one of you has a simple stripe or a basic design, but too many intricate patterns detract from faces.
 If in doubt about what to wear, go with a simple, solid coloured shirt.
 Loads of different patterns can be jarring to look at, so simple is always better.

-Go casual, especially if you have little ones.
-We love photos that look like the family is relaxed, having fun with each other, and essentially like they do on any other day of the year.
+Go casual, we love photos with you both looking relaxed, having fun with each other, and being comfortable.
 So jeans and t-shirts are great for casual portraits.